epfl-lasa/rds/README.md

 sudo apt install libsdl2-dev
 ```

-## Demos
+## Demos for the Basic Library
-The demos use the visualization and therefore requires to setup SDL as described above.
+The demos use the visualization and therefore require to setup SDL as described above.
 To build and run the demos, run the following commands in a terminal.
 ```
 cd [THIS_REPOSITORY_ROOT_FOLDER]/rds
 make